timelinez/timelinez.github.io/README.md

 ## Because you trust Github (Microsoft)

-1. To not tamper with the Git history themselves
+1. To not tamper with the Git history itself
 2. To not mis-represent anything during the serving and navigation of the timeline, despite some source being "open" (this repo)

 # Making your own timeline